MicrosoftDocs/sdk-api/sdk-api-src/content/segment/nn-segment-imsvidanalogtunerevent.md

 This topic applies to Windows XP or later.

-The <b>IMSVidAnalogTunerEvent</b> interface is used to receive events from non-BDA analong tuners.
+The <b>IMSVidAnalogTunerEvent</b> interface is used to receive events from non-BDA analog tuners.

 This interface is an outgoing connection-point interface.
-To receive events related to analong tuning, implement this interface in your application.
+To receive events related to analog tuning, implement this interface in your application.
 Then call the <b>IConnectionPoint::Advise</b> method on the <a href="/previous-versions/windows/desktop/mstv/msvidanalogtunerdevice">MSVidAnalogTunerDevice</a> object to establish a connection.

 ## -remarks